Alcidespb24/RAG/output.md

 # (11)

-The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Payroll Deducted and Other Group Premium Payment for Insurance Products (820), February 2007, ASC X12N/005010X218, as referenced in § 162.1702.
+The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Health Care Claim Payment/Advice (835), April 2006, ASC X12N/005010X221, as referenced in § 162.1602.

 # (12)

-The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Health Care Claim: Institutional (837), May 2006, ASC X12/N005010X223, and Type 1 Errata to Health Care Claim: Institutional (837), ASC X12 Standards for Electronic Data Interchange Technical Report Type 3, October 2007, ASC X12N/005010X223A1, as referenced in § 162.1302.
+The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Benefit Enrollment and Maintenance (834), August 2006, ASC X12N/005010X220, as referenced in § 162.1502.

 # (13)

-The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Health Care Claim Payment/Advice (835), April 2006, ASC X12N/005010X221, as referenced in § 162.1602.
+The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Payroll Deducted and Other Group Premium Payment for Insurance Products (820), February 2007, ASC X12N/005010X218, as referenced in § 162.1702.

 # (14)

-The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Benefit Enrollment and Maintenance (834), August 2006, ASC X12N/005010X220, as referenced in § 162.1502.

-# (15)

-The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Health Care Services Review— Request for Review and Response.
+The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Health Care Services Review— Request for Review and Response (278), May 2006, ASC X12N/005010X217, and Errata to Health Care Services Review— Request for Review and Response (278), May 2006, ASC X12N/005010X217.